-For more than 33 years Red Earth, Inc has been recognized as the primary multi-cultural resource in Oklahoma for advancing the understanding and continuation of Native American traditional and contemporary culture and art.
+For over 35 years Red Earth, Inc has been recognized as the primary multi-cultural resource in Oklahoma for advancing the understanding and continuation of Native American traditional and contemporary culture and art.

 Our mission is to promote the rich traditions of American Indian arts and cultures through education, a premier festival, a museum and fine art markets.